You can read this article on Medium too.

 Your stories will share the first part of the URL (the HTTP address), making it easier for Google to gather them.
 It would be the same with your profile, of course, but if the stories in the publication are a further selection – by topic and language –, being gathered helps to highlight their relevance.

-Also, you have an access point for Medium readers.
+Also, you have an access point for Medium readers in a specific language.
 A few of them may follow the publication or just see some of your other stories in the publication.

 At last, you have a link to share outside Medium, which refers to your work.
 Medium will be a barrier, for non-Medium readers, but it’s better than nothing.